kokogee/kokogee/README.md

 Hi 👋 I'm Godwin Effiong E.

 :feelsgood:  I’m currently learning about C# and ASP.Net 💙...
-Part Time Designer too.
+Yoh!
+I do Part Time Designing as well.

 ✍️  Sometimes writing on Medium, Dev.to and Hashnode.